thisistimothychen/palm/README.md

 # palm
-a reimagined lifestyle of presentation
+A reimagination of the traditional technology used in electronic presentation